Top Tips for Traveling with a Cat: Your Complete Pet Travel Guide

 Is it Cruel to Travel with a Cat?

-What this means is that if your cat's only reality is the safety and the quietness of an apartment or the inside of a home, they can easily become overwhelmed when they first step outside.
+The fact that a cat has been locked indoors and now is scared to venture outside doesn’t mean that the cat is only adapted to live inside an apartment.
+What it means is that if your cat's only reality is the safety and the quiet of an apartment, or the inside of your home, they can easily become overwhelmed when they first take a step outside.

 How to Safely Travel with a Cat